 - More than 2 web servers and databases

 One web server with one database is the simplest model.
 With this web server architecture, the successful operation of an application depends on server stability.
 In other words, if there is a problem with the server, the app will not work.
 Still, the model is sufficient for testing and private sessions.

 Using one database for two web servers is a more reliable model, as there is a backup server.
 On the other hand, ensuring the database is secure and always running is important.

-Having more than two databases and web servers is the most dependable option.
-Due to its ability to manage and process large amounts of data, this model is a solide the basis for an enterprise web application architecture.
+Having more than two databases and web servers are the most dependable option.
+Due to its ability to manage and process large amounts of data, this model is a solid basis for an enterprise web application architecture.

 Types of Web Application Architecture